wjbmattingly/wjbmattingly.github.io/cv.md

 ## ACADEMIA
 Current Position: Postdoc Fellow for the Analysis of Historical Documents at Smithsonian Institution, Data Science Lab and the United States Holocaust Memorial Museum.
-- 2020: PhD in Medieval History at the University of Kentucky
+- 2020: Ph.D. in Medieval History at the University of Kentucky
 - 2012: M.A. in History at Florida Gulf Coast University
 - 2010: B.A. in History at Florida Gulf Coast University